potatolain/cruddie-mock/README.md

 That said, I am *not* a firm believer in 100% test coverage, nor in complicating code to write better unit tests.

 Don't let tests hold you up from submitting a PR!
 Whether you feel like some are missing, or you have tests failing for no reason - just note it in the PR and we'll get things working.
-The test may need to be rewritten, or scrapped completely.
+My tests may need to be rewritten, or scrapped completely.

 # Modules we use and love